 D. All topsoil obtained from on-site or loam borrow obtained from off-site used for work of this section shall be tested prior to being spread or mixed.
 All testing shall be done by approved independent test laboratory or by agriculture unit of State University System.
 Contractor shall provide required representative samples of material proposed for use to testing facility for analysis and recommended treatment.
 The Contractor shall bear any and all costs incurred in testing and analysis.
 Test reports also contain specific recommendations as to the exact types, times and rates of application of soil additives and fertilizers based upon the soil test results and type of material to be planted.
-Approved materials and topsoil shall be covered with waterproofing membrane if stored on site.
-Approved material shall be stockpiled as not to be contaminated or to interfere with other work or with other sub grade or fill materials.
+Approved materials and topsoil shall be stockpiled as not to be contaminated or to interfere with other work or with other sub grade or fill materials.
 Recommendations shall be followed during planting operations.